You Need to Write a Press Release. We’ve Made It Easy. Here’s How.

 Start your press release with the contact information your reader should be in touch to learn more.
-If you’re a company or business, this is mostly likely the person leading your marketing or public relations department.
+If you’re a company or business, this is most likely the person leading your marketing or public relations department.
 If you’re without a marketing or public relations department, this person should know how to answer every and any question the media might have (maybe it’s you!).
 You want your company to be represented accurately and by someone who knows your story.

 - WRITE YOUR HEADLINE

 The headline is the first impression for the reader.
 Make it great.
-This should be an attention getting, short piece of text that sums up your article and news.
+This should be an attention-getting, short piece of text that sums up your article and news.
 If you’re sending your press release digitally, this headline should also be the subject line of your email.
 Remember, first impressions go a long way and capturing the reader’s attention immediately is the best way to start.

 - WRITE A SUMMARY OF YOUR NEWS (BODY COPY)